Board of Directors' Election

 Prior to the election, a nominating committee carefully reviews board applications and interviews prospective board members.
 Once this has taken place, candidates are announced to the public.

-Voting begins in early summer and can be done online, by mail, or in the lobby at Northeastern REMC.
+Voting begins in August and can be done online, by mail, or in the lobby at Northeastern REMC.

 Currently there is no term limit for board members.
 At the end of each three-year term, board members are allowed to run again by following the same election process as any other candidate.